Krasin icebreaker

 Krasin icebreaker ship

-One of the Russian icebreaker ships, Krasin - together with its sister Admiral Makarov (launched 1975) is the biggest in the FESCO fleet of all four icebreakers.
-This ship is named after Leonid Borisovich Krasin (1870-1926) - a USSR diplomat and one of Bolshevik Russia's leaders.
+Krasin, together with her sistership Admiral Makarov (launched 1975), is the largest of the four icebreakers in the FESCO fleet.
+The ship was named after Leonid Borisovich Krasin (1870–1926), a Soviet diplomat and one of Bolshevik Russia’s leaders.

-During "Operation Deep Freeze" (2004-2005), the US Antarctic Program hired the Krasin ship as a secondary vessel (together with the USCG icebreaker Polar Star) to help clear a path to the McMurdo Station (a US research station in Antarctica, located on Ross Island).
+During "Operation Deep Freeze" (2004–2005), the US Antarctic Program chartered Krasin as a secondary vessel, working alongside the USCG icebreaker Polar Star to clear a channel to McMurdo Station (a US research base on Ross Island).

-On December 21, 2004, the icebreaker departed Vladivostok, arriving at the Ross Sea ice edge a month later.
-Krasin departed the Ross Sea on February 9 and arrived back in Vladivostok on March 5, 2005.
+On December 21, 2004, the icebreaker departed Vladivostok, reaching the Ross Sea ice edge about a month later.
+She left the Ross Sea on February 9 and returned to Vladivostok on March 5, 2005.

-The Krasin icebreaker's itinerary program offers escort services (together with the Makarov ship) for large-capacity crude oil tankers between Sakhalin-I (oil and gas project on Sakhalin Island) and De-Kastri Oil Terminal (Khabarovsk Krai, Sea of Okhotsk).
+The Krasin’s service program includes escorting large crude oil tankers (alongside Admiral Makarov) between Sakhalin-I (oil and gas project on Sakhalin Island) and the De-Kastri Oil Terminal (Khabarovsk Krai, Sea of Okhotsk).

-During summer months, the ship provides Northern Sea Route escorts to the Russian Arctic's eastern sector servicing the terminals in North Chukchi Sea (aka Chukotka Sea).
-In March 2005, the FESCO company signed a multi-year government contract for the Krasin icebreaker to support offshore oil rig operations in Okhotsk Sea.
+In summer, she provides Northern Sea Route escorts in the eastern sector of the Russian Arctic, servicing terminals in the North Chukchi Sea (Chukotka Sea).
+In March 2005, FESCO signed a multi-year government contract for Krasin to support offshore oil rig operations in the Sea of Okhotsk.

 Krasin icebreaker vessel details

-FESCO is the biggest icebreaker-ship operator in Far East Russia.
-The Russian Federation government transferred 4 ice-breaking vessels to the company.
-FESCO's fleet, along with Krasin, also includes the diesel-powered icebreakers Admiral Makarov, Kapitan Khlebnikov and Magadan.
+FESCO is the largest icebreaker operator in the Russian Far East.
+The government transferred four icebreaking vessels to the company.
+Along with Krasin, the fleet includes the diesel-powered icebreakers Admiral Makarov, Kapitan Khlebnikov, and Magadan.

 Krasin icebreaker ship

-The four ships provide assistance in the ice-covered waters of the Russian far-eastern seas and the Arctic.
-However, their deployment is not limited to these sectors and covers areas from the Eastern Arctic region down to the coast of Antarctica.
+The four vessels operate in the ice-covered waters of the Russian Far East and the Arctic, but their missions extend from the Eastern Arctic to Antarctica.

 Photos of Krasin icebreaker